 The dumbo octopus, also known as grimpotheuthis, is a genus of pelagic umbrella octopuses.
-The name originates from the creature’s resemblance to the character of Dumbo from the 1941 Disney film of the same name.
-There are thirteen species in the genus, unfortunately though, due to the difficulty in studying specimens, and some confusion surrounding the distinction between them, there are few available for study today.
+The name originates from the creature’s resemblance to the character Dumbo from the 1941 Disney film of the same name.
+There are thirteen species in the genus; unfortunately, though, due to the difficulty in studying specimens and some confusion surrounding the distinction between them, there are few available for study today.
 Taxonomical confusion still makes it difficult to distinguish between some species.

 Dumbo Octopus Appearance

-The octopuses gelatinous body allows it to exist at the highly pressured depths it prefers.
-The extreme pressure keeps its body together and if brought to the surface, its body would not be able to work correctly.
+The octopus’s gelatinous body allows it to exist at the highly pressured depths it prefers.
+Extreme pressure keeps its body together, and if brought to the surface, its body would not be able to work correctly.

 Dumbo Octopus Diet